-The Walker Leadership Institute at Eden Theological Seminary
+- Steve Lawler, Director of the Walker Leadership Institute @ Eden Theological Seminary

 In our NEXT Steps graduate’s own words: